Len Lakofka: Gamer

+Game designer

 In 1972, Gary Gygax and Dave Arneson began to co-develop a new role-playing game, which eventually led to the formation of Tactical Studies Rules (TSR) and the release of the first boxed sets of Dungeons & Dragons.
 In 1975, a year after D&D was published, articles about D&D began to appear in Lakofka's Dippy 'zine Liaisons Dangereuses.
-Although the names of both Lakofka and Gygax appeared in the articles' bylines, all of the articles were written by Lakofka alone—he added Gygax's name in order to preserve Gygax's copyright on D&D. Some of these articles were almost immediately republished in TSR's new magazine The Dragon.
+Although the names of both Lakofka and Gygax appeared in the articles' bylines, all of the articles were written by Lakofka alone—he added Gygax's name to preserve Gygax's copyright on D&D. Some of these articles were almost immediately republished in TSR's new magazine The Dragon.
 Lakofka started playing D&D in Chicago, using a player character named Leomund.
 He also created a D&D campaign world called Lendore Isle.

 Although he was not a member of the TSR staff, Lakofka was frequently consulted as the Advanced Dungeons & Dragons (AD&D) rules were developed, and advised Gygax on rules he felt were unbalanced.
 Gygax passed Lakofka copies of the manuscripts for both the Players Handbook and the Dungeon Master's Guide.
 Lakofka edited the manuscripts and also contributed material to both books.
 After the rule books for AD&D were published, he created additional spells, magic items, and monsters, which were subsequently published in Dragon.
 He also wrote several more articles about AD&D in Dragon, and continued to help organize and run Diplomacy and AD&D events at Gen Con, which was now owned by TSR, Inc.

-At the first official AD&D tournament, held in January 1979 at Winter Fantasy, Lakofka was the second-place finisher.
-Later the same year, Brian Blume of TSR approached Lakofka at a Seattle convention about writing AD&D adventures, and Lakofka agreed to write three modules for $10,500.
+In 1979, Brian Blume of TSR approached Lakofka at a Seattle convention about writing AD&D adventures, and Lakofka agreed to write three modules for $10,500.
 Dragon editor Tim Kask also approached Lakofka about becoming a regular columnist, and in October 1979, Lakofka's monthly feature, Leomund's Tiny Hut, debuted in Issue #30.

-In 1980, Lakofka submitted three modules to TSR, taken from adventures he had originally created for his home campaign of Lendore Isle: The Secret of Bone Hill, The Assassin's Knot and Deep Dwarven Delve.
+In 1980, Lakofka submitted three modules to TSR, taken from adventures he had created for his home campaign of Lendore Isle: The Secret of Bone Hill, The Assassin's Knot, and Deep Dwarven Delve.
 Gary Gygax was simultaneously creating his World of Greyhawk Fantasy Game Setting, and Lakofka asked if "Lendore Isle" could be incorporated into Gygax's new world.
 Gygax agreed, and Lakofka chose the largest island in the Spindrift Isles archipelago as the location of his Lendore Isles adventures.
 This was the first material from an author other than Gygax or Rob Kuntz to be incorporated into the Greyhawk setting.